georgeyhere/Toast-RV32i/docs/_build/html/_sources/pipeline_details.rst.txt

 	All loads and stores are handled in this stage.
 See :ref:`mem` for details.

 Writeback (WB)
-	Handles register file writes, controls whether memory read data or ALU result is written back to register file.
-See :ref:`writeback` for details.
+	For now serves as a simple pass through back to the register file, containing only a single mux that controls whether memory data or the ALU result is written.

 Pipeline Control